For a client looking for crafts and genuine products!

 All GLASSOR’s delicate pieces of art are mouth-blown and hand-painted in-house by the finest artisans.
 Each ornament is created through a process that takes several days and that follows an age-old tradition of glassmaking in the Czech Republic.
 GLASSOR’s mission is to continue this heritage of handcrafted glass, which leads to consistently premium quality crafted glass that is increasingly difficult to find today.
 This extraordinary product is truly an heirloom, to be adored for generations to come!
 Merry Christmas!
 Veselé Vánoce!

 First, the glass is heated directly above the flame, and then the hot glass is mouth-blown into the required shape freely above the burner or using a special mold.
 For example, baubles, tree toppers, olives, rockets, spikes or bells are free-blown shapes.
-Learning how to blow glass shapes lasts for a long time, several months, sometimes even years.
-A good blower of Christmas ornaments can blow up to dozens of ornaments per day.
+Learning how to blow glass shapes takes a long time — sometimes even years.
+A good blower of Christmas ornaments can blow dozens of ornaments per day.

 We transform the glass into emotions and wonder to embellish the Christmas holidays!

 Because nothing is too special for Christmas celebrations!

 GLASSOR is a Czech artisanal company specialized in the design, manufacture, sale and export of Christmas decorations made of blown glass.
 The tradition of glassmaking in the Czech Republic dates back to the 13th century and has been present in the country’s culture since then.
 Czech glass is known worldwide under the name of “Bohemian glass”.
 The traditional techniques were applied to create Christmas ornaments starting in the mid-19th century.
 The company GLASSOR, a family firm, cherishes this heritage and is committed to continuing the ancestral artisanal production of premium quality blown and hand-painted glass decorations.